danielgjackson/tinyjs/mini-explain.md

 2. ```javascript
-    ?[f]
+    ?[]
     ```

-    If the body parts already included the next location, the snake has crashed into itself, and the `$NEW_BODY` evaluates to just the location of the food `f`.
-This will cause...
+    If the body parts already included the next location, the snake has crashed into itself, and the `$REMAINING_BODY` evaluates to nothing else (the snake will reset to only contain the head).

-    **TODO: Finish explanation - can't remember why `f` was used.
-I think it was an attempt to trigger immediate food consumption and relocation, but that actually only matches on `n`?!**

 3. ```javascript
-    :[n,...b]
+    :b
     ```

-    If the body parts did not include the new location, the `$NEW_BODY` evaluates to the next location `n` prepended to the remainder of the `b` body parts -- growing the parts by one segment (for now, as this will be trimmed if the food is not eaten).
+    If the body parts did not include the new location, the `$REMAINING_BODY` evaluates to the remainder of the `b` body parts.
+The result is that the `n` next head position is prepended to the body parts, growing them by one segment (for now, this will be trimmed if the food is not eaten).

 ### Part 3: Update snake and food